As a media buyer, you'll purchase media space for your clients on a variety of channels, negotiating the best possible deal for them

 Career prospects

-Media buying is a fast-moving occupation, with opportunities for steep career progression based on performance, experience and key transferable skills.
+Media buying is a fast-moving career, with excellent opportunities for career progression based on performance, experience and key transferable skills.

 You'll often start your career in a combined junior media planner/buyer role before specialising as a buyer.
 Once established, you can choose to work across a range of media or specialise in specific areas of buying, such as radio, online or television.

-With the right combination of skills and experience, you can move up to a senior media buyer role and then on to the role of media account director, with overall responsibility for the client account, and media director.
+With the right combination of skills and experience, you can move up to a senior media buyer role and then on to the role of media account manager or media account director, with overall responsibility for the client account, and media director.
 Promotion to a senior or management position brings additional team and account management responsibilities.

 Headhunting is common in the media industry.
 You may move between employers in order to obtain an increase in salary and broaden your experience.
 Alternatively, you may move between divisions in your own company.
 There are also opportunities to move to sales and marketing roles.